neonroad/TLC/README.md

 ===

-Enter a Long Corridor, said to have many treasures hidden within!
+Enter The Long Corridor, said to have many treasures hidden within!
 Or maybe it's just a tourist trap.
 Who knows?

 Will you find riches, or will you find death?
 Or perhaps... you will find both?